michdsouza/package-indexer/README.md

 The <b>InputProcessor</b> class is used to validate, split and process commands.

-The TCP Server was the simplest possible implementation to satisfy the 100x concurrency requirement.
-The thread synchronization via Mutex is simple but could be further tweaked if performance requirements warrant.
+The TCP Server was the simplest possible implementation to satisfy 100x concurrency, along with thread synchronization via Mutex.